Fine structure: Gross structure

-The gross structure of line spectra is the line spectra predicted by the quantum mechanics of non-relativistic electrons with no spin.
+The gross structure of line spectra is the structure predicted by the quantum mechanics of non-relativistic electrons with no spin.
 For a hydrogenic atom, the gross structure energy levels only depend on the principal quantum number n.
 However, a more accurate model takes into account relativistic and spin effects, which break the degeneracy of the energy levels and split the spectral lines.
 The scale of the fine structure splitting relative to the gross structure energies is on the order of (Zα)2, where Z is the atomic number and α is the fine-structure constant, a dimensionless number equal to approximately 1/137.

 Relativistic corrections

 The fine structure energy corrections can be obtained by using perturbation theory.
-To perform this calculation one must add the three corrective terms to the Hamiltonian: the leading order relativistic correction to the kinetic energy, the correction due to the spin–orbit coupling, and the Darwin term coming from the quantum fluctuating motion or zitterbewegung of the electron.
+To perform this calculation one must add three corrective terms to the Hamiltonian: the leading order relativistic correction to the kinetic energy, the correction due to the spin–orbit coupling, and the Darwin term coming from the quantum fluctuating motion or zitterbewegung of the electron.

 These corrections can also be obtained from the non-relativistic limit of the Dirac equation, since Dirac's theory naturally incorporates relativity and spin interactions.

-The hydrogen atom
+Hydrogen atom

 This section discusses the analytical solutions for the hydrogen atom as the problem is analytically solvable and is the base model for energy level calculations in more complex atoms.